 Chuck is then reminded by Morgan to use his heart to find Sarah1The previous episode was about Sarah believing Chuck with her head.
 This episode is about her trusting him with her heart.
 The head and the heart., and he finds her at the beach (the first part of the key), sparks a mother lode of emotions in her (the second part of the key) by telling her their story, which she asked for because she is finally ready to hear it, and then kisses her (the third part of the key) after she asks for the kiss because she wants to be with him.

-And so, just as Chuck gets the Intersect back after the three parts of the key to the Intersect are put together, he also gets Sarah back after the three parts of the key to Sarah are put together, thus proving Quinn and the spy world wrong once and for all; even though everybody keeps telling him that a woman like Sarah is way out of his league, Chuck will get her without the Intersect, even under the worst possible scenario, just by being Chuck through the magic of love (the magical kiss) because it was always love, not technology, that brought Chuck and Sarah together.
+And so, just as Chuck gets the pristine version of the Intersect back after the three parts of the key to the Intersect are put together, he also gets the pristine version of Sarah back after the three parts of the key to Sarah are put together, thus proving Quinn and the spy world wrong once and for all; even though everybody keeps telling him that a woman like Sarah is way out of his league, Chuck will get her without the Intersect, even under the worst possible scenario, just by being Chuck through the magic of love (the magical kiss) because it was always love, not technology, that brought Chuck and Sarah together.

 Again and again.
 And again.